 How to Get Sales Started Using Video

 Video works best when you have your entire sales team on board using video as part of the sale process.
-Start by ensuring your sales team has the video tools and training they need, along with a mapped-out sales process.
+Start by ensuring your sales team has the video tools and training they need, along with a mapped-out virtual sales process.
 Some questions to help vet what you need:

 - What video software do we need?